communiteq/wp-discourse-shortcodes/README.md

 ## WP Discourse Shortcodes

+**Note:** If you are setting the `tile` attribute to 'true' on the `discourse_topics` or `discourse_groups` shortcode, expect to see some changes to the default styles over the next couple of releases.
+As of version 0.23, a fixed height is no longer being set on the tiles.

 The WP Discourse Shortcodes plugin provides a few shortcodes for displaying Discourse content on your WordPress site.
 It currently has the following shortcodes: